-The proof uses an entropy argument similar to Avez \cite{Av} who showed that a Cayley graph satisfies the Liouville property if the entropy of random walk on it is sublinear.
-In fact the ``if'' here is an ``if and only if'' as was shown by Kaimanovich \& Vershik \cite{KV} and, with a different approach, by Derriennic \cite{D80}, but we will not need the other direction.
-Two extensions were known before for this result: it applies to random graphs \cite{BC10} and it can be quantified \cite[Section 5]{EK10}.
-It turns out that both generalizations can be applied simultaneously.
-Further, Theorem \ref{thm:percolation} is but an example: the techniques work in great generality, even reversibility is not needed.
+The proof uses an entropy argument similar to Avez \cite{Av} who showed that a Cayley graph satisfies the Liouville property if the entropy of the random walk on it is sublinear.
+In fact the ``if'' here is an ``if and only if'' as was shown by Kaimanovich and Vershik \cite{KV} and, with a different approach, by Derriennic \cite{D80}, but we will not need the other direction.
+Two extensions of this result were known before: it applies to random graphs \cite{BC10}, and it can be quantified \cite{EK10}, Section~5.
+It turns out that the two generalizations can be applied simultaneously.
+Further, Theorem~\ref{thm:percolation} is but an example: the techniques work in great generality; even reversibility is not needed.
 Only stationarity of the walk and some weak (sub-)diffusivity are used.
 Precise assumptions are detailed below.

-\paragraph{The environment as viewed from the particle.} Before stating the results, we provide a precise definition of what we mean by `environment'.
-We are interested in environments which are somehow translational invariant.
-This notion extends the transitivity condition to the random context.